skienzmatishun/rippreport/content/p/location-location/index.md

 No alternatives were researched; this complex will cost several million dollars more than a site that was more conducive to soccer.
 The final price tag will ultimately top 5 million.
 Auburn University and the city have discussed joint ventures in the past that have included Auburn property boarding hwy98 across from the Recreation center; it's flat, not prone to flooding but, has not even been considered.

-The city Education Committee has requested $350,000 for our schools as a donation from Fairhope; it is going to cost five times that amount just to seek the right grade for soccer fields.
+The city Education Committee has requested $350,000 for our schools as a donation from Fairhope.
+It's going to cost five times that amount just to seek the right grade for soccer fields.
 THINK ABOUT IT.

 Francis Paul Ripp